AmirShakibafar/OS-Visualizer/docs/Design/Scheduling_Policies.rst

     |   `RR (processes);`
     |   `HRRN (processes);`

-*  A higher-level function that sorts the processes, calculates their average waiting time, and displays the results using helper functions:
+*  A higher-level function that sorts the processes, calculates their average waiting time, etc, and displays the results using helper functions:

     |   `Display(processes, q=0);`
     |   `ShowAvgWaitTime(AvgWaitTime);`